 4. Do You Believe You Have the Appropriate Skills to Become a Human Resources Generalist?

-This is a critical question during the interview because, at this point, you have to start to sell yourself.
-This is your opportunity to list down and talk about all your skills and knowledge.
+This is a critical question during the interview because, at this point, you have to start selling yourself.
+This is your opportunity to list and discuss all your skills and knowledge.

-You’ll find things like problem-solving, communication, and analytical skills in every job description.
+You’ll find problem-solving, communication, and analytical skills in every job description.
 However, it’s best to go one step ahead and talk about specific things, including the following:

-Talking about such stuff provides a better outlook of you as a job candidate rather than just saying that you have great communication skills.
-That’s because it’s hard to provide an accurate representation of your skills.
+Talking about such stuff provides a better outlook of you as a job candidate than just saying you have excellent communication skills.
+That’s because it’s hard to represent your skills.

 In any case, that doesn’t mean you shouldn’t mention the skills while providing your answer.
-If you can, talk about communication, interpersonal, problem-solving, decision-making, research, analytical, organizational, and HR team-building skills.
+Talk about communication, interpersonal, problem-solving, decision-making, research, analytical, organizational, and HR team-building skills if you can.

 Questions About the HR Generalist Role